Learning Mechanisms

 - User-dependent: requires cookies, profiles, cross-site tracking

-Promovolve: Three-Layer Learning
+Promovolve: Five-Layer Learning

 Layer 1: Thompson Sampling (Per-Request)